nemerosa/ontrack/ontrack-delivery/README.md

 To build the `ontrack` image:

-    ./docker-setup --docker-image=nemerosa/ontrack --jar=<path to Ontrack JAR>
+    ./docker-setup.sh --jar=<path to Ontrack JAR>

-This will create a `nemerosa/ontrack` Docker image whose version is computed from the JAR name (it can also be forced using `--docker-version=<version>`.
+This will create na `ontrack` Docker image whose version is computed from the JAR name (it can also be forced using `--docker-version=<version>`.
+The image name can be changed using for example `--docker-image=nemerosa/ontrack`.

 This image can be listed using `docker images` and deleted using `docker rmi <image id>`.